 When to Drink Mocktails with NA Spirits: Taco night

 There are so many great choices, but one excellent way to skip the alcohol and still have a great cocktail is to make a margarita with a non-alcoholic tequila.
 I like to use Ritual Zero Proof Tequila Alternative, and have tested it in several versions.
-Take your pick of margarita mocktail, and get to mixing for taco night at home!
+Take your pick of margarita mocktails and get to mixing for taco night at home!
 Ginger beer is also a great mixer with non-alcoholic spirits, as proven in all these great ginger beer mocktails.
+Or stick to a classic and try a non-alcoholic gin and tonic.

 Here are some more non-alcoholic alternatives that are great for mocktail mixing: